Consensys/doc.goquorum/docs/concepts/free-gas-network.md

 In free gas networks, the gas price is zero but transactions still use gas, so the transaction cost (gas used multiplied by the gas price) is zero.

-In GoQuorum, gas price is completely removed.
+In GoQuorum, gas price is completely removed unless [explicitly enabled](gas-enabled-network.md).
 Gas price is not included as a transaction object parameter in [GoQuorum privacy API methods](../reference/api-methods.md#privacy-methods).
 When using standard Ethereum JSON-RPC methods such as [`sendSignedTransaction`](https://web3js.readthedocs.io/en/v1.3.4/web3-eth.html#sendsignedtransaction), you must set